Non-linear causal bulk viscosity in Unified Dark Matter Cosmologies: Conclusions

 It is important to emphasize that, within the framework of general relativity, phantom dark energy is typically considered unphysical due to violations of energy conditions and associated instabilities.
 In the present scenario, however, the phantom-like behavior is not an intrinsic property of the fluid but arises effectively from the non-equilibrium bulk viscous pressure.
 This interpretation preserves the physical consistency of the model while still allowing for rich late-time dynamics that go beyond the standard cosmological constant paradigm.

-Another fundamental difficulty with unified DM models based on Eckart’s first-order theory of dissipation is that achieving a phase of accelerated cosmic expansion typically requires unrealistically large values of bulk viscosity (see e.g. \cite{Palma:2024qrw}).
-Such high values are inconsistent with the present low cosmic DM density and with expectations based on the behavior of ordinary fluids, which exhibit small bulk viscosities under terrestrial environments.
+A potential difficulty with unified DM models based on Eckart’s first-order theory of dissipation is that achieving a phase of accelerated cosmic expansion typically requires $\hat{\xi}_0 \sim \mathcal{O}(1)$, since $w_{\rm eff} = -\hat{\xi}_0$ (see Ref.~\cite{Palma:2024qrw}).
+This may conflict with the much smaller value ($\hat{\xi}_0 \sim 10^{-6}$) suggested by structure-formation considerations in Ref.~\cite{Anand:2017wsj} (also based on Eckart’s theory), although the latter does not strictly examine unified dark-matter scenarios.
+Such high values of $\hat{\xi}_0$ are also inconsistent with the present low cosmic DM density and with expectations based on the behavior of ordinary fluids, which exhibit small bulk viscosities under terrestrial environments.
 While the true microscopic nature of DM remains uncertain, it is highly unlikely that any viable DM model would support such large viscous coefficients.
 Moreover, successful structure formation requires the bulk viscosity to remain very small during the matter-dominated era \cite{Anand:2017wsj}, implying a counter-intuitive behavior of bulk viscosity diminishing as the energy density increases.
 In contrast, our model, based on the full causal IS theory with a nonlinear extension, avoids this issue.
 Accordingly, adjusting $\xi_{0}$ primarily shifts the duration of the matter-dominated stage—higher values shorten it, while lower values prolong it—without altering the late-time attractor dynamics.
 This highlights the robustness of the accelerated expansion mechanism and the potential of the model in accommodating observational constraints on the matter-dominated era.
 We emphasize that the fixed points we identified in this framework persist, along with their stability properties, even for much smaller values of $\xi_0\sim 10^{-5}$.
 This demonstrates the robustness and physical plausibility of the model across a wide range of parameter values.

 It is worth emphasizing that in unified DM models formulated within Eckart’s non-causal thermodynamics, the exponent $s$ must be restricted to $s>0$ in order to guarantee a physically viable cosmic evolution that includes a radiation-dominated stage \cite{Palma:2024qrw}.
 By contrast, in our non-linear causal framework, a radiation-dominated fixed point naturally exists for arbitrary values of $s$.
 Furthermore, while the sole attractor in the Eckart's theory corresponds to a de Sitter solution, the present model admits this solution only as a particular case within a broader family of quintessence-type attractors.